get to know bronson

 Kentucky native Bronson Norris Murphy, 2010 Summa Cum Laude Graduate of New York University's Program in Vocal Performance & 2008 Summa Cum Laude graduate of Western Kentucky University’s program in Music Education, is an active performer on the Broadway, Off-Broadway, Regional and Concert stages.
 After finishing his Master’s Degree in 2010, Mr. Murphy toured the United States and Canada to critical acclaim in Andrew Lloyd Webber’s hit musical CATS.
 In 2014, Murphy made his Broadway debut in The Phantom of the Opera and has performed 10 roles in that production to date.
 He is, perhaps, best known to American audiences for premiering the role of The Phantom in the first North American production of Andrew Lloyd Webber’s Love Never Dies: The Phantom Returns which toured the United States in 2017/18.
 Bronson has a continued legacy with the works of Andrew Lloyd Webber including the world premiere of UNMASKED: The Music of Andrew Lloyd Webber and EVITA with New York City Center.
 His work in regional theatres include Goodspeed Opera House, Paper Mill Playhouse, North Shore Music Theatre, The Skirball Center, Theatre By The Sea, John W. Engeman Theatre, The Players’ Theatre, The Arts Center of Coastal Carolina, West Virginia Public Theatre, Manhattan Theatre Mission, NAMT Festival of New Musicals, York Theatre and two seasons as Stephen Foster in The Stephen Foster Story in the US and Japan.
 New York City developmental productions: Pablo (Original Concept Album), Faustus, the Musical (MTM’s Best Actor Award), I Hate Holmes, Lautrec at the St. James, Joan of Arc, Catch the Wind, Alan Menken & Tim Rice’s King David and Maybe One Day: A Fable.

-As a concert artist, Bronson’s performances have included I Am Harvey Milk at Lincoln Center’s Avery Fisher Hall with Kristin Chenoweth, Andrew Lippa and the Orchestra of St. Lukes, The Music Man: In Concert with Orchestra Kentucky, the world premiere of Prohibition with the Rochester Philharmonic and Fort Worth Symphony, West Side Story: In Concert with Norwalk Symphony, Music City Christmas with The Nashville Symphony as well as evenings with Springfield Symphony, The Hawaii Performing Arts Festival, and The Florida Orchestra.
+As a concert artist, Bronson’s performances have included I Am Harvey Milk at Lincoln Center’s Avery Fisher Hall with Kristin Chenoweth, Andrew Lippa and the Orchestra of St. Lukes, The Music Man: In Concert with Orchestra Kentucky, the world premiere of Prohibition with the Rochester Philharmonic, West Side Story: In Concert with Norwalk Symphony, Music City Christmas with The Nashville Symphony as well as evenings with Springfield Symphony, The Fort Worth Symphony, The Hawaii Performing Arts Festival, The Augusta Symphony and The Florida Orchestra.
+This season, Mr. Murphy will debut with The Wheeling Symphony Orchestra, The Grant Park Music Festival, The Oconee Performing Arts Society, The Louisville Orchestra, The Milwaukee Symphony Orchestra and will have return engagements with The Rochester Philharmonic, The Southern Kentucky Performing Arts Center and The Nashville Symphony.

 "In a world where you can be anything, be kind!"